-Affirmative Constructive Speech 8 minutes Negative Cross Examines Affirmative 3 minutes Negative Constructive Speech 8 minutes Affirmative Cross Examines Negative 3 minutes Affirmative Constructive Speech 8 minutes Negative Cross Examines Affirmative 3 minutes Negative Constructive Speech 8 minutes Affirmative Cross Examines Negative 3 minutes 5 minutes Negative Rebuttal Affirmative Rebuttal 5 minutes Negative Rebuttal 5 minutes Affirmative Rebuttal 5 minutes Prep time 8 minutes per team
+Affirmative Constructive Speech 8 minutes

+Negative Cross Examines Affirmative 3 minutes

+Negative Constructive Speech 8 minutes

+Affirmative Cross Examines Negative 3 minutes

+Affirmative Constructive Speech 8 minutes

+Negative Cross Examines Affirmative 3 minutes

+Negative Constructive Speech 8 minutes

+Affirmative Cross Examines Negative 3 minutes

+Negative Rebuttal 5 minutes

+Affirmative Rebuttal 5 minutes

+Negative Rebuttal 5 minutes

+Affirmative Rebuttal 5 minutes

+Prep time 8 minutes per team

 - 4. Prompting Philosophy: Oral prompting, except time signals, either by the speaker's colleague or by any other person while the debater has the floor, is discouraged though not prohibited and may be penalized by some judges.
 Debaters may, however, refer to their notes and materials and may consult with their teammate while they do not have the floor. - 5.
-Use of Electronic Devices: The use of laptop computers is permitted at the National Tournament.
-The use of laptop computers at the qualifying tournament will be the autonomous decision of each district.
+Use of Electronic Devices: The use of internet-enabled devices and internet is permitted at the National Tournament.
+The use of internet-enabled devices and internet at the qualifying tournament will be the autonomous decision of each district.
 Laptop use must comply with the "Guidelines for Use of Internet-Enabled Devices in Debate Events." - 6.
 Timing: Timekeepers are an option but not required.
 If no timekeeper is used, debaters may time for their partners or the judge may keep time.
 Prep time for each team is eight minutes.